laszlocph/gimlet-documentation/src/pages/docs/reference/gimlet-manifest-reference.md

 The above snippet is an example how to access a Helm chart hosted in a public git repository.

-For private git repos to work on Gimletd, make sure to [integrate Gimletd with Github](https://gimlet.io/docs/gimletd-configuration-reference#github-integration).

 On your laptop, you can use an SSH based git url in the `chart.name` field to access a private git repo.
 If you have your SSH agent running, Gimlet CLI will be able to pull the chart.

 ### Values